Want to get updates to your mailbox? 📬

 How Often Does Google Make Updates?

 In order to keep results relevant and useful, Google updates its search systems frequently.
 In 2010, the search engine made 350-400 changes, averaging about one per day.
-However, in 2018, Google made 3,200 changes to its search system - averaging multiple changes per day.
+However, in 2023, Google made over 4,000 changes to its search system - averaging multiple changes per day.

 The search engine also noted that some changes take time.
 While changes to the knowledge panel and auto-suggestion predictions happen quickly, featured snippets and other changes around the core web results can take much longer.